-Order now: The Plant-Powered Plan to Beat Diabetes
+Grab your copy now: The Plant-Powered Plan to Beat Diabetes

-Maple and Balsamic Roasted Brussels Sprouts
+Maple Balsamic Oven Roasted Brussel Sprouts

-Sharon Palmer
+Sharon Palmer RD

 Watch me cook up this recipe in my own kitchen during my Instagram Live Plant-Based Cooking Class: Making Vegetables Addictive episode, which you can find on IGTV here.